agude/agude.github.io/_drafts/2020-03-01-date_science_money.md

 Startups were more complicated.
-I didn't get any offers from startups, but this is what I learned from Insight and from working with VCs for two years: particularly valuable early hires can receive up to a few percent ownership of the startup, but over time, that share would ["dilute"][dilution] as new stock was issued.
+I didn't get any offers from startups, but this is what I learned from Insight and from working with VCs for two years: particularly valuable early hires can receive up to a few percent ownership of the startup, but over time that share would ["dilute"][dilution] as new stock was issued.
 Complicated vesting structures could mean even with a good exit, your shares might be worth less than you thought if you're far down the [liquidation preference][lp] stack.